Up To 30% Off Selected - Click Here To Shop

 What are some common mistakes people make when using Vitamin C?

 Another very easy mistake to make is to believe that Vitamin C will protect against all forms of pollution.
 In fact, this is one of the most common questions we are asked.
-Vitamin C, along with all anti-oxidants, will only protect against free-radicals, and no one anti-oxidant will protect against all four different types of free-radicals.
-Pollution is a lot more than just free-radicals, and therefore Vitamin C falls very short on protecting against pollution as a whole.
+Vitamin C, along with all anti-oxidants, will only protect against free-radicals, and not one antioxidant will protect against all four different types of free-radicals.
+Pollution is a lot more than just free-radicals, and therefore vitamin C falls very short on protecting against pollution as a whole."

 Are there any skin types that should avoid using Vitamin C?